xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add whitelist.md

 ## Add an RDS whitelist {#section_nwx_mm5_q2b .section}

-The RDS data source can be configured with the following two methods.
+The RDS data source can be configured with the following two methods:

 -   RDS instance

     In this case, a data source is created using an RDS instance.
-Currently, the connectivity test, including the RDS in VPC environments are supported.
+Currently, the connectivity test including the RDS in the VPC environments are supported.
 If the connectivity test fails, you can try adding the data source with JDBC URL.

 -   JDBC URL

-    For the IP address in the JDBC URL, enter either an intranet IP address or an Internet IP address, if the intranet IP address is unavailable.
-The intranet IP address features quicker synchronization because the address is relevant to Alibaba Cloud data centers, while the synchronization speed of the Internet IP address is dependent on bandwidth.
+    For the IP address in the JDBC URL, enter either an intranet IP address or an Internet IP address \(if the intranet IP address is unavailable\).
+The intranet IP address features faster synchronization because the address is relevant to Alibaba Cloud data centers, while the Internet IP address synchronization speed depends on the bandwidth.

 RDS whitelist configuration

 When Data Integration is connected to the RDS for data synchronization, the database standard protocol must be connected to the database.
-The RDS allows all IP address connections by default.
+By default, the RDS allows all IP address connections.
 If you specify an IP whitelist during RDS configuration, you must add an IP whitelist of the Data Integration execution nodes.
 If no whitelists are specified then none are provided for Data Integration.

-If you have set up an IP white list for your RDS, go to the RDS [Management Console](https://account.alibabacloud.com/login/login.htm), and navigate to **security control** to make the whitelist settings based on the preceding [whitelist](https://www.alibabacloud.com/help/doc-detail/26198.htm) configurations..
+If you have configured an IP whitelist for your RDS, go to the RDS [Management Console](https://account.alibabacloud.com/login/login.htm), and go to **Security Control** to configure the whitelist settings based on the preceding [Whitelist](https://www.alibabacloud.com/help/doc-detail/26198.htm) configurations.

-**Note:** If you use a custom resource group to schedule the RDS data synchronization task, you must add the IP address of the computer host of the custom resource group to the RDS whitelist.
+**Note:** If you use a custom Resource Group to schedule the RDS data synchronization task, you must add the IP address of the computer host of the custom Resource Group to the RDS whitelist.